Associate Degree in Accounting

 What can you do with an accounting associate degree?

-After obtaining an associate degree in accounting, graduates can either start working in the field in entry-level positions, such as clerks or accountant assistants, or graduates can pursue a baccalaureate, master’s, or doctoral degree.
-The associate’s degree can be used as a stepping stone toward for specific career advancement possibilities or to further a student’s educational opportunities.
+After obtaining an associate degree in accounting, graduates can either start working in the field in entry-level positions, such as clerks or accountant assistants, or they can pursue a bachelor’s, master’s, or doctoral degree.
+The associate’s degree can be used as a stepping stone toward specific career advancement possibilities or to further a student’s educational opportunities.

 How long does it take to get an associate degree in accounting?

 It depends on the school, but most associate-level programs are designed to be completed in two years.
-Some schools offer accelerated, one-year options and other schools offer part-time formats that can be customized to fit each student’s schedule.
+Some schools offer accelerated, one-year options while others offer part-time formats that can be customized to fit each student’s schedule.

 Are associate in accounting credits transferable to other schools?

 Credit transfer details vary by school, but in general, associate degree credits are comparable to the first two years of bachelor’s degree requirements.
 Students who take general education courses in addition to foundational accounting courses during their associate’s of accounting curriculum may satisfy many prerequisites for bachelor’s degree programs.